Sweet Desire, Wicked Fate

 “Get over it, Jaden.
 Stop acting all broken-hearted.”

-Crossing her arms over her chest, Jaden glanced at her sister.
+Jaden crossed her arms over her chest and glanced at her sister.
 Ava was pushing buttons on the car radio with one hand and steering with the other.
 Music blasted as they swerved off the pavement skirting a section of the bayou onto a dirt road.
 Jaden watched the road stretching in front of them like an open wound, slicing through the remains of a sugar cane field and ending at Guyon Manor, the old plantation house they’d inherited.

 Tears welled in Jaden’s eyes.
 She knew she cried too easily.
 She’d never seen Ava cry.
 Ever.
 A glance at her own faint reflection in the car’s passenger window reminded her how different they were in both temperament and appearance.
 Ava had their father’s hazel eyes, and his chestnut-colored hair.
 Jaden’s hair and eyes were dark as a new moon, and her features held a hint of their mother’s Asian ancestry.

 Jaden considered Ava’s words.
 “Broken-hearted.”
-Her sister was seventeen but still clueless.
-What Jaden felt was not a broken heart.
+Her sister was seventeen, but still clueless.
+What Jaden felt wasn’t a broken heart.
 It was the broken bond between siblings.
-But then, how could a sisterly bond be broken when it had never even existed?
+But then, how could a sisterly bond be broken when it never even existed?

 “Oh yeah,” Jaden replied, “I’m really just like you, an evil back-stabbing baboon-faced princess!”